Matveiiy/SimpleChessEngine/README.md

 ![](https://github.com/Matveiiy/SimpleChessEngine/blob/main/logo.png)
 ###### Thanks to Vadim for logo

 SCE is a chess engine written in educational purposes.
-Its rating is aproximatly 1690 - 1750 elo.
-SCE has won shallow blue and tscp It uses UCI protocol to communicate with GUI interface.
+Its rating is aproximatly 1950-2000 elo.
+SCE has won shallow blue and tscp and can compete with VICE.
+It uses UCI protocol to communicate with GUI interface.
 It was not tested on linux!
 ### Installation
 #### Windows
 download and install latest release